 Overview

 Disinhibited social engagement disorder (DSED) is an attachment disorder that affects young children—Often those who have experienced neglect, trauma,1 or abuse.
-This condition may make it difficult for some children to form close emotional bonds with others.
+This disorder may make it difficult for some children to form close emotional bonds with others.
 It may also cause them to act in ways that aren't socially appropriate, especially when interacting with strangers or people they don't know well.

 Symptoms